s-dq/CBCM_tableqa/README.md

 Hierarchical Table: Table data is arranged in both vertical and horizontal directions, with headers exhibiting a multi-level hierarchical structure.

 Complex Table: In tables of above 3 types, header cells only locate on the top or left side of the table.
 But in complex tables, headers also appear at other positions such as bottom-right region in the table and can be mixed with data cells.
-Such tabular structures with flexible header locations often appear in professional equipment specifications and record sheets, presenting a great challenge to existing methods.

 ### Cell type classification in table question answering